namantam1/x86-assembly/README.md

 This repository provides the assembly programs I wrote while studying assembly programming from many different sources, including the book _"Programming from the Ground Up"_ by _Jonathan Bartlell_.

-This book is a must-read if you want to understand how a computer runs programs, how memory is allocated, and how it switches back and forth between RAM and the CPU (registers) to do calculations and save results.
-Additionally, you'll gain a thorough grasp of how high-level programs like C/C++ translate into machine code.
+This book is highly recommended if you want to understand how a computer runs programs, how memory is allocated, and how data moves back and forth between RAM and the CPU (registers) to do calculations and save results.
+Additionally, you'll gain a thorough grasp of how high-level programs like C/C++ compile down to machine code which computers can understand and execute.

-These assembly programs are 32-bit programs for an **x86 processor** and Linux operating system with **AT&T** syntax which can be compiled using _GNU/GCC compiler_.
+These assembly programs in this repository are 32-bit programs for an **x86 processor** and Linux operating system with **AT&T** syntax which can be compiled using _GNU/GCC compiler_.

 > 👉 **Important❗** As I am new to assembly programming, the information provided in this repository might not be entirely accurate or error-free, despite my best efforts to prevent them.
 The knowledge contained in this repository is the result of information I've learned from a variety of sources.
 >